lbbdeveloper/guessing-game/README.md

 `git clone https://github.com/lbbdeveloper/guessing-game.git`
 2. `cd guessing-game` to go into the project folder
 3. `cd backend` to go into the backend folder.
 This is a Java and Maven Project.
-    - If you have IntelliJ or other type of Java IDEs installed.
+    - If you have IntelliJ or other types of Java IDEs installed.
 Click Maven install to install backend dependencies.
     - Once installed, simply click run to run the backend server.
 4. In another terminal, `cd frontend` to go into the frontend folder.
 This is a React and Javascript Project.
     - `npm i` to install required dependencies